Top 14 Things to Do in Reykjavik

 Discover the best things to do in Reykjavik.
 Iceland's capital city has endless opportunities for adventure, from a vibrant art scene to world-renowned cultural attractions.
 Read on to learn about Reykjavik's top things to do and must-see places.

-Although Reykjavik is a great place to do some incredible day trips, like going inside a volcano or visiting the Golden Circle, this article will focus on the top things you can do within Reykjavik city itself.
-Continue reading to learn more.
+While Reykjavik is the perfect base for incredible day trips, such as descending into a dormant volcano or touring the Golden Circle, this guide focuses on the best things to do within the city itself.
+Keep reading to discover more!

 What Is There To Do in Reykjavik?

-There are plenty of Reykjavik attractions to occupy your time, from Icelandic wildlife experiences to admiring unique architecture to dining on world-class cuisine to hunting for street art across the city.
-For English speakers, Reykjavik is easy to navigate as almost everything is accessible in English, and most people also speak English.
+There are plenty of Reykjavik attractions to fill your time, from Icelandic wildlife experiences to admiring unique architecture to dining on world-class cuisine to hunting for street art across the city.
+For English speakers, Reykjavik is easy to navigate as almost everything is available in English, and almost everyone speaks English.

 How to Get to Reykjavik

-The international airport is 31 miles (50 kilometers) from Reykjavik, but you can easily travel between locations by booking an airport transfer, renting an affordable car, or ordering a taxi.
+The international airport is 31 miles (50 kilometers) from Reykjavik, but you can easily travel between locations by booking an airport transfer, renting an affordable car, or requesting a private transfer.

 There are lots of fun things to do in Reykjavik.
 It wasn't easy to narrow it down, but we've put together this list of the best things to do, places to visit, and must-see tourist attractions in Reykjavik for you to enjoy during your stay.